 So how can you crank out compelling content anytime you want, without it taking hours and hours or even days?

 That’s easy.
-With a system and framework like this one that works.
+With a system and framework (like what I’m about to show you) that works.

 - The essential ingredients of creating a remarkable blog post